danielaparker/jsoncons/doc/ref/jsonpath/jsonpath.md

 `$['books'][1]['title']` | "The Night Watch"
 `$['books'][3]['title']` | "The Night Watch"

-Since 0.161.0, the `jsonpath::json_query` function defaults to allowing duplicates, but has an option for no duplicates.
-The `jsonpath::json_replace` function always excludes duplicates.
+In 0.161.0, [json_query](json_query.md) defaults to allowing
+duplicates, but has an option for no duplicates.
+[json_replace](json_replace.md) defaults to no duplicates.

+By default, the ordering of results is unspecified, although the user may expect array ordering at least to be preserved.
+In 0.161.0, jsoncons provides an option for sorting results by paths.

 ### Slices